nprasad2077/jupyter-nba/README.md

 ## Introduction

 This project is dedicated to analyzing NBA data spanning several seasons to derive insightful visualizations and statistics.
 It utilizes Jupyter notebooks for data exploration and analysis, with a focus on cumulative player statistics and team-specific data.
-The project aims to leverage Python's powerful data manipulation and visualization libraries to uncover trends and patterns in NBA gameplay.
+The project aims to leverage Python's powerful data manipulation and visualization libraries to uncover trends and patterns in NBA gameplay. :D

 ## Getting Started